TemujinOusama/Web-Chatting-App/README.md

 # Web-Chatting-App
-This is a personal project of mine that I use to explore different technologies in creating a web application.
+This is a personal project of mine that is mainly to explore different technologies in creating a web application.
-It is important to note that this project is still under development.
+This is still under development
 ## Learnings
 Git/GitHub
 JavaScript